DETAILED ACTION

 Claim Rejections - 35 USC § 103

-Claims 17 and 18 are rejected under 35 U.S.C.
-103 as being unpatentable over Boese (US 2022/0134799) as applied to claims 12 and 13 above, and further in view of Killian (US 7083044).
+Claim 17 is rejected under 35 U.S.C.
+103 as being unpatentable over Boese (US 2022/0134799) as applied to claim 12 above, and further in view of Killian (US 7083044).

 Killian discloses a similar paint tray (22) having a lip (26) and a flexible elastomeric cover (24) with a corresponding lip (32) configured to cover the open top portion of the pan and in full contact with the pan lip.
 Boese and Killian are analogous inventions in the art of flexible airtight lids for paint trays.

-It would have been obvious for one having ordinary skill in the art before the effective filling date of the claimed invention to modify the paint tray and liner of Boese lip of Killian in order to provide a means to preserve and maintain paint within the tray and liner for extended periods of time without the paint drying out by engaging with the lip of the container body (26) (Killian Col. 7 Lines 50-60 and Col. 8 Lines 5-9).
+It would have been obvious for one having ordinary skill in the art before the effective filling date of the claimed invention to modify the paint tray and liner of Boese with the lip of Killian in order to provide a means to preserve and maintain paint within the tray and liner for extended periods of time without the paint drying out by engaging with the lip of the container body (26) (Killian Col. 7 Lines 50-60 and Col. 8 Lines 5-9).

 Response to Arguments